OpenCIAg/BlueFairy/README.md

 If you don't know what are c++ namespaces you really need to read that:

-We use namespaces, so, you can always write thta as a type prefix or "import" the namespace with `using`.
+We use namespaces, so, you can always write that as a type prefix or "import" the namespace with `using`.
 The `bluefairy` namespace is just a alias for `ciag::bluefairy` namespace, you can choice what you prefer.

 Using like a type prefix: